thecoder08/thecoder08.github.io/index.md

 ## Black Lives Matter
 This site has gone dark in support of <a href="blacklivesmatter.com">Black Lives Matter</a>.

-<span style="background-color: red; color: white;">Please maintain social distancing and wash your hands!
+<span style="background-color: red; color: white;">Please maintain social distancing, wash your hands, and wear a mask!
 We can stop COVID-19 by taking these simple measures.
 Stay home and stay safe.</span>

 <title>Lennon McLean</title>
 <script src="node_modules/@thecoder08/docuget/main.js"></script>